-2.6.4 TOILET, HANDWASHING AND SEPTIC FACILITIES
+2.6.4.
+TOILET, HANDWASHING AND SEPTIC FACILITIES

-There is a finished bathroom with an unpermitted septic system at the one-bedroom residence and a permitted septic system at the main 3-bedroom residence.
-The unpermitted system is proposed to be permitted by the Humboldt County Department of Environmental Health.
-A portable toilet will be onsite and serviced by the provider during the working season.
-Portable restrooms will be provided for sites that are more than 100' from existing restroom facilities.
+There is a finished bathroom with unpermitted septic system at the lower residence, and a permitted septic system at the main 3-bedroom residence.
+The other system is proposed to be permitted by the Humboldt County Department of Environmental Health.
+Portable restrooms may be provided for sites that are more than 100' from existing restroom facilities.

-2.6.5 ON SITE HOUSING
+2.6.5.
+ON SITE HOUSING

-Existing development of the site includes a garage, two residences, each of which are occupied year-round by property owner and family.
-There is a one-bedroom residence and a three-bedroom residence.
-The residences are separated from cultivation operations.
+Existing development of the site includes a garage, two (2) residences onsite, each which are occupied year-round by property owner and family.
+There is a one (1) bedroom residence and a three (3) bedroom residence.
+During the working season the agent in charge will be living in the residence on the property.
 All other full-time and seasonal employees live off site and commute daily to the cultivation site.
 No new residential structures are proposed as a part of this project.

-2.6.6 PARKING
+2.6.6.
+PARKING PLAN